-Full backups usually provide the best protection against critical data loss, but because of the time and expense involved they are often just done periodically.
+Full backups typically provide the best protection against critical data loss, but they are often conducted periodically on a predetermined schedule because of the time and expense involved.
 However, any good backup plan should include a full data backup, at least once, as a foundation.

-The other two backup types — differential and incremental — are basically offshoots of a full data backup in that they work with a full data backup.
-The differential and incremental backups are similar, and have some subtle, yet important, differences.
+The other two backup types — differential and incremental — are offshoots of a full data backup in that they work with a full data backup.
+The differential and incremental backups are similar and have some subtle yet important differences.

-This is an outline of the three main types of data backup types.
-Choosing the one that is right for your SMB depends on several factors, including:
+Choosing the data backup type that is right for your company depends on several factors, including: